Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 ```
 During the installation wizard, we select Apache2 (with Spacebar) to auto-generate the phpMyAdmin config.
 We can see that it created the file `/etc/apache2/conf-available/phpmyadmin.conf`.
-Once install, we restart the web server with `sudo systemctl restart apache2`.
+Once installed, we restart the web server with `sudo systemctl restart apache2`.
 We can then access the phpMyAdmin management interface at URL : `http://localhost/phpmyadmin`

 To avoid the phpMyAdmin web interface to be compromised, we can add `Require local` in the config file to limit access to localhost connection.